 Ok, I admit it.
 If I had my way, we would restore almost everything MLP related and restores would be valued almost as much as mint condition ponies.

-We have 2 doves, 2 gerbils, 3 hermit crabs, a black moor goldfish, a turtle, and 4 loosely trained but well behaved dogs at home.
+Currently we have 3 doves, 2 gerbils, 1 hamster, 4 mice, 4 society finches, 3 hermit crabs, two chubby frogs, a turtle, assorted fish, a slamander, 4 green tree frogs, 2 crested geckos, 1 bahaman anole, several mystery snails, and 4 loosely trained but well behaved dogs.
 Tulip has her CGC.
 She and PipSqueak enjoy dabbling in tricks, agility, and really any dog sport we try together.
 Nodi has started agility and is doing really well.
 If I ever get over my fear of being out in front of people, I might compete with her.
 If I ever find the time I think Tulip would make a great therapy dog.
 Trouble is a bit of a nervous nelly and prefers to stay home, but he's tried treiball and agility.
 You can see PipSqueak in a tricks show here: Go Dog Go.
 Nothing fancy, but we had fun!

 Yup, we're crazy!
 Meet number 4, Nodi.
-She'ls much bigger than this now and has tried agility with me too.
+She's much bigger than this now.

 This was printed in the February 2017 edition of Antique Week!